fin-cli/handbook/commands/core/is-installed.md

     # Bash script for checking if WordPress is not installed.

-    if ! wp core is-installed 2>/dev/null; then
+    if ! fin core is-installed 2>/dev/null; then
-        # WP is not installed.
+        # FIN is not installed.
 Let's try installing it.
-        wp core install
+        fin core install
     fi

     # Bash script for checking if WordPress is installed, with fallback.

-    if wp core is-installed 2>/dev/null; then
+    if fin core is-installed 2>/dev/null; then
-        # WP is installed.
-Let's do some things we should only do in a confirmed WP environment.
+        # FIN is installed.
+Let's do some things we should only do in a confirmed FIN environment.
-        wp core verify-checksums
+        fin core verify-checksums
     else
-        # Fallback if WP is not installed.
+        # Fallback if FIN is not installed.
         echo 'Hey Friend, you are in the wrong spot.
 Move in to your WordPress directory and try again.' fi

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|